Increasing IVF Success with Pre-Transfer Therapy

 As we go through life, all people develop adhesions (internal scars) as our bodies heal from life events.
 The female reproductive tract is subject to infection, inflammation, trauma and surgery.
 When bacteria or items enter the vagina from the outside world, the delicate internal tissues can become subjected to microtraumas.
 These generate adhesions as the body begins to heal.
 Many women have a contributing history of infection (bladder, yeast, vaginal, etc.) or more serious trauma (falls onto buttock, accidents, abuse).
 The body lays down collagen fibers – the building blocks of adhesions, as the first step in healing from any of these events.
 After the body has healed, the collagen fibers remain, binding tissues that should move freely.
 Clear Passage®️ therapists are experts at deforming and detaching these fibers, returning the body to an earlier state of mobility and function.
 In doing this, it returns fertility to many women.

 In summary, our site-specific hands-on therapy appears to decrease spasm and mechanical factors (such as adhesions) at the uterus, cervix and fallopian tubes.
 Statistical data shows that the therapy increases implantation rates and improves FSH levels.
+Fully 39% of women with FSH levels above 10 (the cut-off for many reproductive physicians) conceived after receiving CP therapy; the great majority had natural pregnancies.
 Two separate scientific studies showed clinical pregnancy rates significantly higher than the U.S. pregnancy rates for IVF, for women who received Clear Passage®️ therapy before embryo transfer.
-Please see our success rates page for the most current data.
+Please visit our infertility success rates page for more data.

-Surgeries may add to the problem since adhesions form as the first step in the healing process, forming at the site of the procedureーoften spreading into nearby structures.
+Surgeries may add to the problem since adhesions form as the first step in the healing process, forming at the site of the procedure and often spreading into nearby structures.
 Adhesions can form on the outer or inner walls of the uterus, creating a less hospitable surface for implantation.
 Adhesions can also cause spasm or inflammation in the uterus, further complicating or preventing pregnancy.

 Adhesions from endometriosis, inflammation, infection or surgery can form on or within any of the reproductive structures.
 When they do, they act like glue, decreasing that organ’s ability to function properly.